BlueBaseJS/docs/components/icon/README.md

 # Icons

-There are 3 Icon types recognized by BlueRain
+There are 3 Icon types recognized by BlueBase

 * [Icon](icon-1.md)
 * [DynamicIcon](dynamicicon.md)